HallLab/paper_2020_tpot_actg/README.md

 ### score_pipelines.py

-  1) Load and score the optimized pipelines (100 replicate and 100 permuted)
+  1) Load and score the optimized pipelines (100 replicate and 100 permuted).
+Scoring works the same as in *run_tpot_exome_residuals.py*.
   2) Save pipeline information (structure, selected feature set) and scores (used in figure 3).
   3) Generate feature importances 100 times for the top ten (non-permuted) pipelines and save the results (used in figure 4).